neonb88/Black_swan/README.md

 # Black_swan
-The smartest book I know.
-If I am smart, I will make a life and career around such ideas
+The best book I know.
+If I am wise, I will make a life and career around such ideas